pavi2410/ai-extensions/Billing.md

 ### ERROR CODES

 Learn about the _error codes_ that you may receive using **ErrorOccurred** event block.
-I've made a list of errors so you know what the does that all mean.
+I've made a list of error codes so you know what does that all mean.
 Meaning of each error code has been written against that error code.

 | Error Code | Meaning |
 | :---: | --- |